klaytonkowalski/game-pong/README.md

 # Pong
 Pong clone made with Raylib.
-Also my very first experience with Raylib!
-Took roughly three hours to complete.
+My very first experience with Raylib!

 Please click the "Star" button on GitHub if you find this project to be interesting!